TheSoftwareDesignLab/Idaka/README.md

 # Idaka
-Download and compile Idaka following the steps.
+Download and compile Idaka by following the steps.

 ### 1. Configure the database with MongoDB Atlas
 #### Create the database